 Now that you know how much cash you need to buy a house, it’s time to start saving.
 Use this method to start saving for your future down payment.

 The 1st step in the saving process is to create a budget.
-If you don’t know where your money is going each month, it’s impossible to divert it to the down payment.
+If you don’t know where your money is going each month, diverting it to the down payment is impossible.

-First, sit down with your bank statements and your credit card payments.
+First, review your bank statements and credit card payments.
 See what you spend money on regularly.
 Write down how much you pay on necessities like rent, student loan payments, and utilities.
-Download A Free Financial Toolkit

 Next, consider how much you spend each month on non-essential things like entertainment, restaurants, etc.